glickmac/NLP-and-Annotation/README.md

 #### NLTK

 * [NLTK](http://www.nltk.org/) is one of the standard natural language processing libraries for Python.
 Keep in mind this is meant to deal with general language, so you may need to look for domain-specific (i.e. biomedicine) tools depending on your task.
 * For our particular domain, there are tools beyond NLTK that might perform better:
  * [BioLemmatizer](http://biolemmatizer.sourceforge.net) can help you find the "lemma" of a term, within the context of biology.

+#### SpaCy

+See the [jupyter notebook](https://github.com/ucdenver-CPBS/NLP-and-Annotation/blob/master/notebooks/spaCy_Intro/spacy_intro.ipynb) in this repository for more information.

 ## <a name="install"></a>Installing NLP Packages